Have you heard about the medication LDN?

-Somewhere around 20-30% of patients who use LDN for autoimmune disease may report a reduction in symptoms, but a large majority of patients will not experience any benefit.
+Somewhere around 20-30% of patients who use LDN for an autoimmune disease may report a reduction in symptoms, but a large majority of patients will not experience any benefit.

 But given the side effects of conventional medications and the safety of LDN, it may seriously be worth considering in many patients.

 LDN for Chronic Pain & Inflammation

 LDN can also be used to treat chronic pain syndromes and even fibromyalgia.

 Several studies have shown that the use of LDN may help reduce chronic pain associated with these conditions (9).